 Communication format is selected from either standard serial I/O mode 2 or standard serial I/O mode 3.
-When the MODE pin level is at low 200 ms after reset is deasserted, the MCU enters standard serial I/O mode 2, and enters standard serial I/O mode 3 when it is at high.
-Fix the MODE pin level within 100 ms after reset is deasserted.
+The MODE pin level is checked twice - Typ.
+200 ms and Typ.
+230 ms after the reset is deasserted.
+Then, the MCU enters one of the modes described below.
+Fix the MODE pin level within 100 ms after reset is deasserted, and between 210 and 220 ms after reset is deasserted.
 The timing diagram is shown in Figure 2.1 Timing to Decide Communication Format.
 Refer to the User's Manual: Hardware for tw (por1).